Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 I know.

-Holy, I did not know that.
+I did not know that.

-Yeah, I did not know that he had a community of guys that he was like friends with.
+I did not know that he had a community of guys that he was like friends with.

-That that's you know what?
+You know what?

-That explains his antisocial behavior.
+That explains his anti-social behavior.

-Yeah, because he didn't really talk to him.
+Because he didn't really talk to her.

 He was even in the internet.